In today’s post: Find a free kindergarten readiness checklist you can use to determine if your child is ready to start school.

 - say her parents’ full names and phone numbers (at least one)

 If your child is having trouble remembering letter sounds, I can’t tell you how much I recommend this video: LeapFrog: Letter Factory (affiliate link).
 It teaches the sounds of each letter in a fun and memorable way (the A’s all get scared by a monster, so they scream AAAAAH!).
 I’ve been absolutely AMAZED at how quickly my kids learned their letter sounds from watching it.
-You can get it in a combo pack with Talking Words Factory
+You can get it in a combo pack with Talking Words Factory These videos are very effective!

-- tie his shoes
+- tie his own shoes

 - take turns and share